 Step 4: Creating an empty document

-We can create an empty PDF document, which we will use in the future to add pages to it.
+We can create an empty PDF document and add pages to it later.

 # Creating an empty document object pdf_doc = pymupdf.open()